 - Exit Optimization: As stated above, you can exit midway on the growth curve or wait to stabilize.
 I decided to exit midway in January 2020 as growth was ramping up.

 - Exit Execution: The exit happened in January 2020.
-I sold off 75% of my equity and kept 25% equity.
+I sold off 75% of my equity and kept 25% of equity.
 I then continue to operate the site for a fixed monthly fee and profit share.

 How does this apply to you?
 Take the 6 lifecycle stages of a website and apply them to all of your websites.